Why Do My AirPods Keep Disconnecting? 10 Easy Fixes

 3. Choose the Forget This Device option.

-4. Make sure to charge your AirPods fully.
+4. Make sure to fully charge your AirPods.

-5. After they are charged, bring the AirPods case close to your device and open it.
+5. Bring the AirPods case close to your device and open it.

 6. Now click the Setup button on the case for twenty seconds.